InteractionDesignFoundation/handbook/development/guides/onboarding/README.md

 In a few weeks, you’ll have a chance to look back at your progress within the IxDF.
 The entire development team will be very excited to hear your feedback.
-You'll meet very often with your onboarding buddy, so you'll have a good opportunity to ask for directions, new issues, get answer for your questions, and get feedback.
+You'll meet very often with your onboarding buddy, so you'll have a good opportunity to ask for directions, and new issues, get answers for your questions, and get feedback.
-Here's a list of things you can share with your onboardnig buddy or your colleagues:
+Here's a list of things you can share with your onboarding buddy or your colleagues:

 -   Coding: What have you finished and deployed to production that is now used by hundreds or thousands of people?
 -   Learning: What is your progress on consuming our library?
 Do you find them effective?
 -   Domain: What have you learned about the IxDF and our platform?
-    How can you help improve the most-critical parts of our platform?
+    How can you help improve the most critical parts of our platform?
 -   Culture: Can you list our vision, mission, and core values?
 What can you do to help IxDF accomplish its audacious goals.